-Cognition covers a very broad range of the brain’s processes, so a cognitive disability might impact numerous different functional areas of the brain, including comprehension, planning, reasoning, decision-making, emotional processing, reading, learning, attention, computation, memory, problem-solving, recognition, speech/language and executive function.
-Because HIE is fundamentally a brain injury, and because brain injuries can impact numerous areas of the brain, cognitive impairments can be associated with other conditions (co-morbidities):
+Cognition covers a very broad range of the brain’s processes, so a cognitive disability might impact numerous different functional areas of the brain, including comprehension, planning, reasoning, decision-making, emotional processing, reading, learning, attention, computation, memory, problem-solving, recognition, speech/language, and executive functions.
+Cognitive impairments can therefore be associated with other conditions (comorbidities) such as:

 - Anxiety disorders

 - Behavioral difficulties